Takuya Miki

 Takuya Miki (三木 拓也, Miki Takuya) is a Japanese professional wheelchair tennis player.
 He competed in wheelchair tennis at the 2016 Summer Paralympics, the 2020 Summer Paralympics and 2024 Summer Paralympics.

+Miki competed in New York City in September 2026 in both the men's wheelchair singles and, partnering Sergei Lysov of Israel, the men's wheelchair doubles events at the 2026 US Open.